jhanstra/snipster/README.md

 # snipster
-**~~ ☕ the  snippets manager for hipsters ☕ ~~**
+🤓 🚴‍♀️ ☕ **a snippets manager for hipsters** ☕ 🚴‍♂ 🤓

-snipster is a snippets manager that removes the complexity of managing snippets across your different text editors. it also allows you to write and arrange snippets *by file* in a centralized directory organized however you'd like, rather than by hand-editing a 1000-line json or cson file.
+snipster manages snippets across your text editors and allows you to write and arrange snippets *by file* in a centralized directory, rather than by hand-editing 1000-line json or cson or xml files.

 ## install & set-up
 ```